intellisenseCodez/Python-Mini-Projects/README.md

 ## Licence 📜

 You may use this tutorial freely at your own risk.
-See [LICENSE](./LICENSE).